Motorcycle Accident Attorneys in Columbia, SC

 The Columbia motorcycle accident attorneys at Peake & Fowler have served clients in South Carolina since 2000.
 We have several decades of combined personal injury experience and a strong track record of success recovering full compensation on behalf of injury victims and their families.
 We understand the physical, emotional, and financial toll serious injuries can take on a household, and we do everything possible to make the legal process smooth and stress-free.
 We work closely with our clients, and we have the experience, resources, and commitment to provide the skilled and personalized representation you need and deserve.

 There are many reasons motorcycle crashes occur, some of the most common include:

-- Distracted Driving: In today’s society, a growing number of people feel the need to stay connected.
-This has led to drivers being more distracted, making our roadways more hazardous.
-Texting while driving is one of the worst types of distracted driving, because the driver’s visual focus is on his/her electronic device rather than the road.
+- Distracted Driving: In today’s society, texting while driving is one of the worst causes of distracted driving, because the driver’s visual focus is on his/her electronic device rather than the road.